Vita Merlini: Synopsis

-The author briefly addresses the dedicatee of the poem, Robert, Bishop of Lincoln, then begins his story.
+The author briefly addresses the dedicatee of the poem, Robert de Chesney, Bishop of Lincoln, then begins his story.
 Merlin (Merlinus in the Latin of the poem) is introduced as being a prophet (vates) and king of Dyfed, who takes part in an unnamed battle alongside Peredur (Peredurus), king of Gwynedd, and Rhydderch (Rodarchus), king of the Cumbrians, against Gwenddoleu (Guennolous), king of Scotland.
 Gwenddoleu is defeated, but three brothers of Peredur (or possibly of Merlin – the poem is ambiguous on this point) are among the slain, and Merlin so grieves at their deaths that he goes mad and runs off into the Caledonian Forest, where he lives on grass and fruit.
 News of Merlin's whereabouts eventually reaches his sister Gwenddydd (Ganieda), wife of Rhydderch, and she sends an emissary into the woods to find her brother.
 He finds Merlin lamenting the harshness of the winter, and responds by singing about the grief of Gwenddydd and Merlin's wife Gwendolen (Guendoloena).
 The sweetness of this song soothes Merlin so effectively as to bring him back to lucidity, and he is persuaded to visit his sister at Rhydderch's court.
 Once he is there the strain of facing crowds brings on a relapse, and Merlin has to be chained to prevent him returning to the woods.
 When Merlin sees a leaf in Gwenddydd's hair he laughs, but refuses to explain his laughter unless he is freed.
 When this is done he tells Rhydderch that the leaf got into Gwenddydd's hair when she lay outdoors with her lover.
 Gwenddydd then seeks to discredit Merlin by a trick.
 She produces a boy on three different occasions, dressed in different costume every time to disguise his identity, and asks her brother each time how he will die.
 The first time Merlin says he will die in a fall from a rock, the second time that he will die in a tree, and the third time that he will die in a river.
 Rhydderch is thus persuaded that Merlin can be fooled, and that his judgement is not to be trusted.
 Merlin is asked if his wife can marry again, and he consents to this, but warns any future husband to beware of him.
 The author now explains that in later years the boy fell from a rock, was caught in the branches of a tree beneath it, and being entangled there upside down with his head in a river he drowned.
 Back in the woods Merlin reads in the stars that Gwendolen is remarrying, so he attends her wedding mounted on a stag.
 Wrenching the antlers off his stag he throws them at the groom and kills him, but failing to make good his escape he is captured and taken back to Rhydderch's court.
 There he sees first a beggar and then a young man buying leather to patch his shoes, and he laughs at each of them.
 Rhydderch again offers Merlin his freedom if he will explain why he laughed, and Merlin answers that the beggar was unknowingly standing over buried treasure and that the young man's fate was to drown before he could wear his repaired shoes.
 When Merlin's words are confirmed Rhydderch lets Merlin go.